 In addition to the data modification enabled by the

 save() methods, xGT also supports direct modification of properties and graph elements as part of executing TQL queries.

 We explain the syntax and semantics of those TQL constructs in the greater detail in the Cypher support in TQL and Introduction to the Trovares Query Language documents.
 In this section, we discuss how those constructs impact the execution of queries in xGT.

-those changes to the graph behave like the accumulated changes that are
+In this way, those changes to the graph behave like the accumulated changes that are triggered by a

 Having said this, it is important to recognize that there is a possibility of a query writing to the same logical element concurrently.
 For example, a query could attempt to modify the same property of the same vertex instance twice, under different paths in the query's graph pattern.
 That is allowed by xGT and TQL, with the expectation that either of the concurrent writes could end up being committed to the global state of the vertex frame.